TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 This can be useful when we don't want to add source files for stuff like small sub modules.

 The last thing we have in our `lib.rs` is the definition of a struct named `Wavetab`, which will act like a facade for the library's functionality.
-In Rust, we define class-like objects by first defining `struct` (this is kind of comparable to C++ structs, except all fields are private), which bundle a bunch of values.
+In Rust, we define class-like structures by first defining `struct` (this is kind of comparable to C++ structs, except all fields are private), which bundle a bunch of values.
 ```
 pub struct Wavetab {
     wave: Vec<i16>,